 The Crime Survey for England and Wales includes interviews with young people aged between 10 and 15 years old.
-The data gathered in the Crime Survey is used by departments such as the Home Office to gain a more accurate picture of levels of crime and attitudes towards the police.
-This information is used to help them work towards reducing crimes against young people.
+The data gathered in the Crime Survey is used by departments such as the Home Office to understand levels of crime among this age group.
+This information is used to help these professionals work towards reducing crime against young people.

-In order to effectively tackle and help to prevent crimes against young people it is important that we find out about the views and experiences of young people from the young people themselves.
-As a result of the 10-15 year olds survey important new information about young people and crime has been discovered.
-For example, we now know that 10-15 year olds are more likely to be a victim of violent crime than adults are; a finding that would not otherwise have been highlighted.
+It is important to ask young people about their views and experiences to help tackle and prevent crime against them.
+As a result of this survey, important new information about young people and crime has been discovered.
+For example, we now know that 10 to 15 year olds are more likely to be a victim of violent crime than adults - a finding that would not otherwise have been highlighted.

-Any questions can be skipped, simply by saying don’t know or don’t want to answer.
-All personal information is kept strictly confidential.
-Names and addresses are not stored with the data, and care is taken that no individual can be identified from the results.
+Any questions can be skipped and all personal information is kept confidential.
+Names and addresses are not stored with the data.